Skip to Content

 Elephants are so ingrained in Thai culture that they are recognized as a symbol of national identity.
 For hundreds of years, these incredible creatures have stood alongside Thai people in pursuits such as war, labor, transportation, and, more recently and unfortunately, tourism.

-The Roles of Elephants in the past
+The Roles of Elephants in the Past

-These giant animals have featured in Thai culture for centuries.
+These giant animals have been featured in Thai culture for centuries.
 They were once a symbol of leadership and power; now, they reflect some of the struggles and injustices in Thailand’s development over recent history.

 Here is an overview of the different roles elephants in Thailand have held over the years.